CO2 Laser tube arc to the machine body or stepper motor

 Now let’s talk about why this problem is much more serious than just a broken CO2 tube.

-That electrical arc you see is between 22,000-34,000v and up to 40ma of current, now if you were to become the path of least resistance or you happened to touch the machine whilst this arc occurred say ie with your left hand.
+That electrical arc you see is between 22,000-34,000v and up to 40ma of current, now if you was to become the path of least resistance or you happened to touch the machine whilst this arc occurred say ie with your left hand.
 The path of least resistance would follow your arteries and through your heart, stopping your heart resulting in death.

 Safety aside lets’s talk about the damaged to other components this can cause.
 When this arc hits your stepper motor it will induce a huge voltage up to 1000x higher than the machines maximum 24v dc required to drive the stepper motors.
 This can travel from the drivers to the control board and the power supplies.
 I have seen machines in the past that were complete write-offs due to owners continuing to run with a damaged tube.